Elvis Presley albums discography: Follow That Dream Records

 FTDs are released as limited edition sets (the quantities produced per release has decreased over time, reportedly due to less demand); partly for these reasons, and because the FTD market is split worldwide, FTD releases have never charted on any chart in the United States, Canada, United Kingdom, elsewhere in Europe, Australia, Japan, or any other countries to date.
-Nevertheless, there are 273 (including 8 box sets) albums/EPs listed below at the middle of 2025.
+Nevertheless, there are 277 (including 9 box sets) albums/EPs listed below as of June 2026.